Mahdi-Razi-Gandomani/B-Spline-Activations-Continual-Learning/README.md

 **Note**
-This ablations results are from the domain-incremnetal benchmark and for the split mnist dataset, the results showed that X All ablation results are reported on the domain-incremental benchmark.
-In the more challenging task-incremental Split MNIST setting, variations in hyperparameters did not lead to noticeable performance improvements.
+All ablation results are reported on the domain incremental benchmark.
+In the more challenging class incremental Split MNIST setting, variations in hyperparameters did not lead to noticeable performance improvements.

 ---

 ## 4. Conclusion
-In conclusion, our approach of using shared B-spline activation functions in MLPs could help in mitigating catastrophic forgetting.
-Our experiments demonstrate using shared B-spline activations reduce forgetting compared to standard activations even without explicit continual learning methods.
+In conclusion, our approach of using shared B-spline activation functions in MLPs could help mitigate catastrophic forgetting.
+Our experiments demonstrate using shared B-spline activations reduces forgetting even without explicit continual learning methods.
 They also provide complementary benefits when combined with techniques like EWC and Experience Replay.
-In ablations we X ReLU initialization and moderate numbers of control points (15-30) yield optimal performance, and sharing a single B-Spline across all layers still outperforms ReLU in terms of accuracy and forgetting.
+In ablations we found that ReLU initialization and moderate numbers of control points (15-30) yield optimal performance, and sharing a single B-Spline across all layers still outperforms ReLU in terms of accuracy and forgetting.
 Studies on learnable activation functions have shown they allow for "a reduction of the overall size of the network for a given accuracy" due to their flexibility [5].
 Our shared B-spline approach balances this flexibility with parameter efficiency: each layer has only `num_control_points` additional parameters (e.g., 20 parameters for default configuration).

 ---

 ## 5. Limitations and Future Work

 **Spline Input Overlap**: We discussed that B-splines have a locality property, meaning that changing the function in one input region only affects a limited part of the activation.
 Now what if two tasks require changes in the same region of the input space?
 In this case, both tasks rely on the same spline coefficients, and learning the new task inevitably updates coefficients that were important for the previous task.
 This problem becomes more severe in our approach, because the B-spline activation function is shared globally across the entire layer.
-Gating mechanisms or cotrol point regularization could potentially mitigate this issue, and we leave their investigation for future work.
+Gating mechanisms or control point regularization could potentially mitigate this issue, and we leave their investigation for future work.

 **Scaling to Deeper Networks**: Our experiments focus on relatively shallow networks.
 Investigation in modern deep architectures is needed.